apexad/Wordpress-Plugin-Secure-Hidden-Login/readme.txt

 No Screenshots

 == Changelog ==

+= 0.3 =

+* Fixed an issue with a PHP Warning coming up if Settings were not yet saved.
+* Updated plugin description and information
+* No longer using a .htaccess file in wp-admin (removed FAQ question relating to this)
+* Cleaned up error messages relating to reading/writing to main .htaccess file
+* Added a 'Redirect to Home page on Logout' option to further hide normal wordpress login
+* Other minor code cleaning up and bugfixes

 = 0.2 =
 * Fixed some issues with the addition/removal of the .htaccess wp-admin/wp-login.php block code